RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   Below are three main approaches to achieving this.
 ![issue queue](/assets/img/papers/1/1_3.png){: width="360" height="180"}
     1) Single Queue Method
+       No out-of-order issuing, register renaming is not required.
+       Operand availability can be managed via simple reservation bits assigned to each register.
+       A register is reserved when an instruction modifying the register issues.
+(Since, It should be not be inturrpted)
+       The reservation is cleared when the instruction completes.

     2) Multiple Queue Method
+      Instructions issue from each queue in order, but the queues may issue out of order.
+      Register Renaming may be used in a restricted form. (i.e. Register Renaming only for store/load Inst.)

     3) Reservation Stations
+      Instructions may issue out of order; there is no strict FIFO ordering.
+      Use Register Renaming.

+      **Prcedure**

+      Instruction is dispatched to the reservation station.
+      Available operand values are read from the register file and placed in the reservation station.
+      The operand designators of unavailable data wait!
+      When the result designators complete instructions reservation station logic compares the value.
+      (value of result designators vs. value of operad designators) When there is a match, the result value is putted into reservation station.
+      When all the operands are ready in the reservation station, the instruction may issue.